 These are a few of the farms where you can pick your own or purchase apples:

-- Chudleigh’s in Halton Hills – for the 2020 season, the farm is having day specific tickets with time slots that must be purchased online in advance.
+- Chudleigh’s in Halton Hills – for the 2021 season, the farm is having day specific tickets with time slots (three hours) that must be purchased online in advance.
 Admission fee includes full access to the farm and activities.
 Check site for harvest calendar.

 - Carl Laidlaw Orchards in Brampton – no reservations required but check website for dates, admission pricing and Covid-19 restrictions.